 Each year, the Archaeological Institute of America gathers at the Annual Meeting to recognize the work of our outstanding award winners.
-You can watch the 2021 Awards Ceremony below.
+You can watch the 2022 Awards Ceremony below.

 Join us in congratulating this year’s winners!

-Outstanding Public Service Award – Nancy Wilkie
+Outstanding Public Service Award – Dr. Neil Brodie

-Golden Trowel Award – Central Pennsylvania Society
+Golden Trowel Award – Salt Lake City Society

-Lecture Flyer Award – Washington, DC Society
+Lecture Flyer Award – Williamsburg Society

-Lifesaver Award – Aaron Theis, Denver Society
+Lifesaver Award – Andrew Goldman, Spokane Society

 The AIA is North America's largest and oldest nonprofit organization dedicated to archaeology.
 The Institute advances awareness, education, fieldwork, preservation, publication, and research of archaeological sites and cultural heritage throughout the world.
 Your contribution makes a difference.